Doecoins/InstantExchangeAPI/README.md

 ## How to Check Exchange Transaction Status for Doecoins.com

 ### Tx Status
-* 'new': We haven't received a payment yet.
+* `new`: We haven't received a payment yet.
-* 'processing': Your exchange is in our processing queue.
+* `processing`: Your exchange is in our processing queue.
-* 'processed': Your exchange has been successfully processed.
+* `processed`: Your exchange has been successfully processed.
-* 'denied': Your exchange has been denied and refunded to your payer account/address.
+* `denied`: Your exchange has been denied and refunded to your payer account/address.

-https://api.iblockchainbank.eu/exchange/exchangeID/'<exchangeID>'/          [you can add '/' or dismiss it]
+https://api.iblockchainbank.eu/exchange/exchangeID/`<exchangeID>`/          [you can add '/' or dismiss it]

 EXAMPLE --> https://api.iblockchainbank.eu/exchange/exchangeID/780a4728-8ac7-4b46-909f-53c7839c9679/